sjhoeksma/ratelimit-policyd/README.md

 This small Perl daemon **limits the number of emails** sent by users through your Postfix server, and store message quota in a RDMS system (MySQL).
 It counts the number of recipients for each sent email.
 You can setup a send rate per user or sender domain (via SASL username) on **daily/weekly/monthly** basis.

+**The program uses the Postfix policy delegation protocol to control access to the mail system before a message has been accepted (please visit [SMTPD_POLICY_README.html](http://www.postfix.org/SMTPD_POLICY_README.html) for more information).**

 For a long time we were using Postfix-Policyd v1 (the old 1.82) in production instead, but that project was no longer maintained and the successor [PolicyD v2 (codename "cluebringer")](http://wiki.policyd.org/) got overly complex and badly documented.
 Also, PolicyD seems to have been abandoned since 2013.

 ratelimit-policyd will never be as feature-rich as other policy daemons.
 Its main purpose is to limit the number of emails per account, nothing more and nothing less.
 We focus on performance and simplicity.